stewartbryson/gradle-snowflake/src/markdown/README.md

-publishSnowflakePublicationToMavenLocal - Publishes Maven publication 'snowflake' to the local Maven repository. publishSnowflakePublicationToMavenRepository - Publishes Maven publication 'snowflake' to Maven repository 'maven'. publishToMavenLocal - Publishes all Maven publications produced by this project to the local Maven cache. snowflakePublish - A Cacheable Gradle task for publishing Java-based applications as UDFs to Snowflake.
+publishSnowflakePublicationToMavenLocal - Publishes Maven publication 'snowflake' to the local Maven repository. publishSnowflakePublicationToMavenRepository - Publishes Maven publication 'snowflake' to Maven repository 'maven'. publishToMavenLocal - Publishes all Maven publications produced by this project to the local Maven cache. snowflakeJava - A Cacheable Gradle task for publishing Java-based applications as UDFs to Snowflake. snowflakePublish - Lifecycle task for all Snowflake publication tasks.

 To see all tasks and more detail, run gradle tasks --all

 To see more detail about a task, run gradle help --task <task>

-BUILD SUCCESSFUL in 600ms
+BUILD SUCCESSFUL in 4s
 1 actionable task: 1 executed
 ```

 These are granular tasks for building metadata and POM files and publishing that along with the artifacts to S3.
-But the `snowflakePublish` task initiates all these dependent tasks, including `publishSnowflakePublicationToMavenRepository` which uploads the artifact but unfortunately doesn't provide console output to that effect:
+But the `snowflakeJava` task initiates all these dependent tasks, including `publishSnowflakePublicationToMavenRepository` which uploads the artifact but unfortunately doesn't provide console output to that effect:

 ```
-❯ ./gradlew snowflakePublish --console=plain
+❯ ./gradlew snowflakeJava --console=plain
 > Task :compileJava
 > Task :processResources NO-SOURCE
 > Task :classes